subugoe/oa2020cadata/analysis/paper.md

 Dimension have started to integrate open access status information.
-In these databases, Unpaywall data is often used to identify openly available full-texts at the article-level, while the Directory of Open Access Journals provides information about if a journal is fully open access.
+In these databases, Unpaywall data is often used to identify openly available full-texts at the article-level, while the Directory of Open Access Journals provides information on whether a journal is fully open access.
 In its most recent edition, the Leiden Ranking presents open access indicators at the level of universities (Leeuwen, Costas, and Robinson-Garcia 2019).
 In addition to university-specific data, the